WonderPanda/NoSequel/readme.md

 # NoSequel

-This library leverages cutting edge Javsascript and Typescript features such as Symbols, decorators and Conditional Types to provide a modern and powerful ORM for NoSQL database systems.
+This library leverages cutting edge Javsascript and Typescript features such as Symbols, Decorators and Conditional and Mapped Types to provide a modern and powerful ORM for NoSQL database systems.

 Cassandra support is currently under active development and should be ready for beta testing in the very near future.
-Support for CosmosDB Graph with the Gremlin API will follow shortly.
+Support for CosmosDB DocumentDB API and Graph with the Gremlin API will follow shortly.

 ## Basic Usage